hyperledger-archives/aries-acapy-plugin-toolbox/demo/README.md

 This folder contains setups for multiple scenarios:

 - A single agent networked with ngrok to be reachable from the outside world.
-- An "Alice and Bob" demo for showing interactions between two agents
+- An "Alice and Bob" demo for showing interactions between two agents.
 - And a mediator networked with ngrok that can be mixed in with the single agent or Alice and Bob scenarios for demonstrating mediation.